-Before the new coronavirus (COVID-19) hit our region, 38 percent of Southeastern Michigan households were already struggling to meet their basic needs like food, housing and health care.
+Before COVID-19 hit our region, nearly 40 percent of Southeastern Michigan households were already struggling to meet their basic needs like food, housing and health care.
 According to United Way’s ALICE report, these households were only one bad day away from financial struggle.

 Now, these families — and many more — are in crisis.